marot/ash_scenario/usage-rules.md

 8. **Custom functions for complex logic**: Use custom functions when default Ash actions aren't sufficient
 9. **Explicit domains when needed**: Specify domain explicitly if inference doesn't work
 10. **Use virtual attributes for action args**: Mark non-persisted inputs (e.g., `password`) with `virtual: true`
+11. **Use actors for authorization testing**: Define actors as prototypes and reference them with the `:actor` field to test authorization policies

 ### Virtual Attributes Example